jakopako/phishapp/README.md

 are phishing sites.
 The logo detection works with a feature detection algorithm called SIFT.
 For more information checkout the comments in the code.
+Currently, the process is rather slow because I am simply iterating over all the preconfigured logos, which takes some time.
+And there are many other things that can be improved, too.

 ## Building and pushing the container